 - Vipaka (transformed state after digestion): Madhura (Sweet)

-- Singhara is Madhur Vipak (digests into sweet) and has building, moistening and nourishing effect on body.
+- Singhara is Madhur Vipak (digests into sweet) and has building, moistening and a nourishing effect on the body.
 It is heavy to digest and reduces metabolism.
-Such herbs are cooling and reduce swelling, decreases Pitta and have Anabolic effect on body.
+Such herbs are cooling and reduce swelling, decreases Pitta and have Anabolic effect on the body.

 - Karma/Principle Action